 The silver screen of Bengali cinema has always been overflowed with unsurpassable beauties.
 Be it a siren like Supriya Devi or the drop-dead gorgeous Roopa Ganguly, the picturesque Suchitra Sen or the peerless Sumitra Devi, the silver screen of Bengali cinema has an elongated record of charm.
 Among this mound of beauties ten actresses have been picked up by Filmsack as the Ten Most Beautiful Actresses of Bengali cinema.

 Kaberi Bose had those eyes that juxtaposed a childlike vibrance to the sombre mystery of womanhood.
 In all her films she had been expressively beautiful.
 Her debut film was Raikamal and she was paired with Uttam Kumar in this film.
 In this film, she played the character of a girl in quest of eternal and spiritual truth.
 Uttam Kumar was mesmerized by her charm and on the set of this film, he often used to gaze at her for long.
 Throughout the nineteen fifties Bose appeared in other films like Devi Malini, Drishti, Asamapta, Paradhin, Shankar Narayan Bank, Madhumalati to name a few.
 She took a long sabbatical throughout the nineteen sixties.
 In 1970 she came back with Satyajit Ray's Aranyer Din Ratri.
-She looked ardently seductive in the sequence where she confronted Shubhendu Chatterjee who had apparently come to her bunglow to have a cup of coffee with her.
+Can we ever forget the sequence where Shubhendu Chatterjee kept on waiting for her to have cup of coffee with him and when she appeared out of the darkness, the previous figure of innocence was gone.
+Now she looked ardently seductive, intimidatingly alluring.
+With her eloquent eyes and arresting voice Kaberi Bose was her own star; she worked on her terms.
 She also appeared in another two Bengali films in nineteen seventies.

 Paoli Dam is not only beautiful but also bold.
 Her grace has always been compared to that of Smita Patil or that of Suchitra Sen. Paoli Dam began her career in tv serials.
 After that she appeared in Ravi Kinagi's Bengali film I Love You where she played sister of the character played by Dev.
 She shot to fame after she had appeared in Goutam Ghose's Kaalbela (2009) where she played the character of Madhabilata.
 The film certified her as an actress of substantial performance.